What Are Iron Bacteria?

 What Are Possible Well Water Contaminants?

 Water can carry a variety of contaminants.
-We all need water, but when it becomes contaminated, it can expose a lot of people to illness and other side effects.
-Private wells may serve fewer people than the public does, but you still need to take the health and safety of your water seriously.
+We all need water, but when it becomes contaminated, it can expose many people to illness and other health risks.
+Private wells may serve fewer people than public ones, but you still need to take the health and safety of your water supply seriously.

 Iron bacteria is not the only problem that can occur in well water.
 Other possible contaminants can be broken down into various sources.